 In the Center for Disease Control and Prevention’s latest review of our nation’s health, they discovered that nearly 63 million Americans, one fifth of our population, visited the Emergency Department at least one time in 2011.

 The report revealed that the total number of ED visits increased by 34% in the 15 years between 1995 and 2010.
 In 2010, emergency departments saw 130 million visits.
-The report did not state visit totals for 2011, but did state that seniors over 74 years old were the most frequent visitors, followed by children under the age of six (27%/24%) (link).
+The report did not state visit totals for 2011, but did state that seniors over 74 years old were the most frequent visitors, followed by children under the age of six (27%/24%) (link to CDC).

 These numbers suggest that people are depending more heavily on EDs, but so are primary care doctors, who more and more are instructing their patients to go to the ED when they need immediate help outside of their office hours.